rhysv96/muval-laravel-test/README.md

 - Ensure your fixes address both functionality and maintainability.

 ### **3. Create API Endpoints**
-- Turn the codebase into a set of API endpoints to manage tasks with Sanctum authentication.
+- Turn the codebase into a set of API endpoints to manage tasks.
-- Add unit or feature tests for key functionality.
+- Implement user authentication using Sanctum.

 ### **4. Test Your Changes**
 - Test your fixes to ensure the application works as expected.